vassovass/ConvoCraft-AI/Readme.md

 Security is a top priority for ConvoCraft AI.
 Here's how we protect your data:

-- **Backend API Key**: Your `GEMINI_API_KEY` is loaded securely on the backend using a `.env` file.
-It is never exposed to the browser, significantly reducing the risk of it being compromised.
-- **Interactive Launcher**: The `start-convocraft-2.bat` script provides a secure command-line interface for managing the application, including secure input for API key verification.
+- **Client-Side API Keys**: API keys for providers like Gemini, OpenAI, etc., are stored exclusively in your browser's `localStorage`.
+They are never sent to the ConvoCraft backend server, ensuring they remain under your control.
+The backend only facilitates the connection, it does not handle your keys.
 - **Content Sanitization**: All AI-generated content is sanitized using DOMPurify before being rendered in the browser.
 This prevents Cross-Site Scripting (XSS) attacks and ensures that any potentially malicious content is neutralized.
 - **Dependency Scanning**: We use automated tools to scan for vulnerabilities in our dependencies, ensuring the project stays secure.
+- **Robust Launcher**: The `start-dev.bat` script provides a secure, interactive command-line interface that cleans up previous sessions, verifies system environment, and launches all services in the correct order.

 ## 💻 Technology Stack